ECronin1973/WSAA-Project/README.md

 **References for This Section** [JSON-stat](https://json-stat.org/).

-### Insights on Fatalities and Population Data
+## Insights on Fatalities and Population Data

-Results taken from the analysis of the data in the file 'fatality_analysis.csv' and visualizations in 'fatalities_per_1000.png' and 'fatality_analysis_chart.png' were then analysed against publication of European road safety data from the European Commission.
+Results taken from the analysis of the data in the file 'fatality_analysis.csv' and visualisations in 'fatalities_per_1000.png' and 'fatality_analysis_chart.png' were then analysed against publication of European road safety data from the European Commission.

 The following insights were drawn from the analysis in Ireland firstly, and then compared to the European average: